 On a bustling road leading to Hué’s once-grand Imperial City are sidewalk plots where vendors sell antique blue and white china, happy Buddha statues, and items reminding passersby of tragic chapters in Vietnam’s history.
-The items are harmoniously intermingled: North Vietnamese battle awards, French and American insignia, dog tags of South Vietnamese and American soldiers.
+The items are harmoniously intermingled: North Vietnamese battle awards, French and American insignia, and dog tags purported to be from South Vietnamese and American soldiers.

 “We use metal detector in the jungles,” he said, while cradling a colorful collection of North Vietnamese awards in the palm of his hand.

 “This for a big battle here in Hué in 1968 in Tet [the Chinese New Year].
 All soldier get this,” he said, while pointing out a metal pin-like object.
 It bore the colorful silhouette of a North Vietnamese soldier, crouched on the ground below the same red and gold flag that is so ubiquitous on Vietnamese streets today.

 “That 100,000 dong ($5 USD),” he said.
 “But this Ho Chi Minh medal 200,000 dong,” he remarked, pointing to a faded and slowly rusting memento.

 “And these French cross from French Indochina War,” he added.

 Under a row of oil paintings with horse, still life and landscape subjects, canteens and dishes for mealtime collected the occasional rain droplet.
 Some outer rusted shells showed their age and the weather they’ve had to endure in the decades since the Vietnam / “American” War.
 A rusted, unused grenade sat beside a figurine of a black cat, only separated by a pair of military goggles.

 As I photographed the items for sale and strolled along the sidewalk, I pondered how the dog tags came to have been left in the jungle.

 Did the soldiers die?
 Would their loved ones back in the United States wish to have them now?
 Were they even authentic?